Monday Sept 20th, 2021, 0700-1800

 My shelter mate snored all night but it didn’t even bother me.
 At least he was a consistent snorer…no crazy snorts or such.
 Just like the katydids, it faded into white noise.
 The morning brought a cool breeze, great for knocking out a series of gaps and hills at the beginning.
 Then some flattish and cruisy sections brought me to my lunch spot and a nice tourist opportunity.

 Lunch at the park was great.
 I ate the spoils of my yogi efforts from the previous night: salami, parmesan cheese, and crackers.
 It was gourmet compared to what I usually have.
-I shared some with Stellar since I had a lot and he was low on food.
 The rest of the afternoon was some nice ridge walking after a big climb.
 I saw a ton of backpackers and day hikers, which was surprising for a Monday.
-I guess it’s the close proximity to Baltimore and DC.
+I guess it’s the close proximity to Baltimore and DC that drew such crowds.

 I slept in the shelter, having a nice chat with the section hikers.
 They were pretty new to backpacking, so it was interesting to hear about the trail through their perspective.
 They slept in the loft above, leaving the bottom all to myself.
 It was another fantastic shelter, clean and modern.
 Three cheers to Maryland and PA on their shelters!